pingswept/me30-website/content/notes/pi-programming.md

       data = ser.readline().decode('utf-8').rstrip()
       print(data)
 ```
 If you get an error that your Pi can't access the port, you may need to change permissions.
-You can try `sudo adduser pi dialout ` (assuming your username is pi) or directly change permissions with `sudo chmod ug+rw /dev/ttyACM0 `.
+You can try `sudo adduser pi dialout` (assuming your username is pi) or directly change permissions with `sudo chmod ug+rw /dev/ttyACM0 `.
 You'll probably need to log out for changes to take effect.
-Or you can skip all that and simply run your serial code file with `sudo python3 serial.py ` instead.
+Or you can skip all that and simply run your serial code file with `sudo python3 listen.py ` instead.
+(Do not call your file `serial.py` because that will conflict with the Python serial library.)